shakfu/py-js/README.md

 [3] *hybrid* means that the source system was a `framework` and the destination system is `shared`.

-[4] the shared-pkg variant does build a compliant 'Framework-type' bundle and hence cannot be notarized.
+[4] the shared-pkg variant does not build a compliant 'Framework-type' bundle and hence cannot be notarized.

 - *pip*: the build allows or provides for pip installation